Pragya2019/Xylella_MLST_ONT/README.md

 ```
 blastn -db /Path_to_/MLSTdatabase -num_threads 8 -task megablast -outfmt 6 -max_hsps 1 -max_target_seqs 1 -query /path_to_fasta | grep "malF_" | awk '{print $2}' | sort | uniq -c | sort -nk1 -r $> malF_blast.txt
 ```
 This is repeated for all genes and txt files for genes are visualized on the screen to know the most abundant alleles.
-Correct alleles should be adundance.The sequence type is known from the Xylella fastidiosa MLST profile from PubMLST.
+Correct alleles should be in adundance.The sequence type is known from the Xylella fastidiosa MLST profile from PubMLST.
 Rest of the steps are needed when there is a need to make consensus for each gene for automation to know sequence types.

 ## Step_5 Subset reads
 ```